 moduleType property configures how the code generation engine links generated schema types in your project.

 For most projects, we recommend creating a separate schema module.
 This enables you to share your generated models across modules as your project grows.
 For simple single-target applications, you can embed your schema types directly in your target.

 You can link a schema module to every module that includes or consumes your generated operation models.

 The code generation engine can automate the creation of schema modules for the Swift Package Manager.
 The code generation engine is also flexible enough to support manual configuration for projects that require customized dependencies.

 Most dependency managers (e.g., SPM and Cocoapods) can automatically include your generated files in the module's directory.
 This means that when generated files are added or removed from the generated module, they are linked to your project automatically.

 You can also include schema types directly in a target that you created.

 ModuleType.embeddedInTarget(name: String) as the value of the

 output.schemaTypes.moduleType property.
-The generated schema types are then enclosed in a caseless namespace enum to prevent naming conflicts with types you already defined in your target.
+The generated schema types are scoped within a caseless enum used as a namespace to prevent conflicts with types you may already have defined in your target.

-This option makes you responsible for manually adding generated files to your chosen target.
-When the code generation engine creates or removes files, you'll need to manually add or remove them from Xcode's project navigator.
+These options makes you responsible for manually adding generated files to your chosen target or module.
+When the code generation engine creates or removes files, you'll need to manually add or remove them from the project navigator.